flowchart LR

 .syno): The major differentiator — files that formally define your analysis categories and logical interrelations.

-When compiling these files, Synesis verifies concept consistency and generates universal outputs.
+When compiling these files, Synesis validates concept consistency and generates universal outputs.

 The result of Synesis compilation goes far beyond static documents.
-The compiler transforms your definitions into universal interchange formats (JSON, Excel, CSV), making your knowledge integrable with any technology stack:
+The compiler transforms your definitions into universal exchange formats (JSON, Excel, CSV), making your knowledge integrable with any tech stack:

 Graph Databases: Natively feed Neo4j or Memgraph to visualize the complex topology of your concepts.

-Data Science: Provide structured datasets for rigorous statistical analysis in R or visualizations in Jupyter Labs.
+Data Science: Provide structured datasets for rigorous statistical analyses in R or visualizations in Jupyter Labs.